swgriffith/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

 #Open the port for the web application in the Azure Network Security Group
 az vm open-port --resource-group $RG --name $VMName --port 8080 --priority 100

-$Open the port for RDP into the Lab VM az vm open-port --resource-group $RG --name $VMName --port 3389 --priority 101
+#Open the port for RDP into the Lab VM
+az vm open-port --resource-group $RG --name $VMName --port 3389 --priority 101

 #Execute the setup script to install required components [this will take ~20 minutes]